WWF Industry & Policy Engagement on Deforestation Free Edible Oil in India

 Description of Activities

-- WWF along with the Centre for Responsible Business represented The Sustainable Palm Oil Coalition for India (I-SPOC) at the India Food Forum 2022 which was held at Westin Mumbai, Powai Lake from December 7-8, 2022.
+- WWF along with the CRB represented The Sustainable Palm Oil Coalition for India (I-SPOC) at the India Food Forum 2022 held at Westin Mumbai, Powai Lake from December 7-8, 2022.